Wandering inside a rocky labyrinth

 They spit me out, coughing from my flavor.

-Pieces of who I once wanted to see just
+Shards of who I once wanted to see

-In time I know there’s a fire in the night
+In the onyx ink I know there’s a fire

 Red flares snap breaking sharp icicles